jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/conferences.md

 ## In-person conference logistics

-In-person conferences are held in my office, Cinnamon West 02-09.
+Conferences are usually held in-person, in my office, Cinnamon West 02-09.
 When your conference time comes, knock on my door to let me know you've arrived and are ready to begin.
 Feel free to bring and use devices during the conference.

 Please do not informally switch time slots with other students as I prepare for the conferences based on the schedule.
 If you want to switch time slots with another student via the Bookings app (canceling and re-booking new slots), that's fine as long as you do it at least one day in advance.